open-horizon/devops/mgmt-hub/README.md

 This enables you to quickly set up a host with all of the Horizon components to facilitate learning Horizon and doing development for it.

-Run the following command to deploy the Horizon components on your current host.
+Read the notes, and then run the following command to deploy the Horizon components on your current host.

 **Notes:**

-- The main script is currently **only supported on Ubuntu 18.x, Ubuntu 20.x and macOS**
+- Currently **only supported on Ubuntu 18.x, Ubuntu 20.x, and macOS**
-  - The SDO test `test-sdo.sh` is only supported on Ubuntu 18.x
-- The command below must be **run as root**.
-If you need to use **sudo** to become root, run `sudo -i`, and then run the command below as shown.
-- If running on **Ubuntu** or any other distribution with the **Snap** package manager:
-  - This script is not yet compatible with Docker installed via Snap.
-Please use this script only with non-Snap versions of Docker.
-Alternatively, remove the existing Docker snap if feasible and allow the script to reinstall the latest version of Docker.
+- This script is not yet compatible with docker installed via Snap.
+If docker has already been installed via Snap, remove the existing docker snap and allow the script to reinstall the latest version of docker.
-- If running on **macOS**:
-  - You must [install docker](https://docs.docker.com/docker-for-mac/install) yourself before running this script.
-  - You must install prerequisites: jq, gettext, and socat.
-If you have [brew](https://brew.sh/) installed, you can install these prerequisites with: `brew install jq gettext socat`
 - The macOS support is considered **experimental** because I ran into this [docker bug](https://github.com/docker/for-mac/issues/3499) while testing.
-I made some of the recommended changes to this script and made some recommended changes to my docker settings (removed all the File Sharing paths except /private, disabled debug and experimental, and moved up to the Edge release).
-This enabled me to get past the problem, but I'm not sure if others will hit it or not.
+Making some of the recommended changes to my docker version and settings enabled me to get past the problem, but I'm not sure if others will hit it or not.
-- The script can be run without any arguments and will use reasonable defaults for everything.
+- The script can be run as shown without any arguments and will use reasonable defaults for everything.
 If you prefer, there are many environment variables that can be set to customize the deployment.
 See the beginning of [deploy-mgmt-hub.sh](deploy-mgmt-hub.sh) (just passed the usage and command line parsing) for all of the environment variables that can be overridden.
 All of the `*_PW` and `*_TOKEN` environment variables can be overridden, and any variable in the form `VAR_NAME=${VAR_NAME:-defaultvalue}` can be overridden.
+- If you run this script 2 times in a row, a couple errors occur.
+See [this issue](https://github.com/open-horizon/devops/issues/51) for details.

+As **root** run:

 ```bash
 curl -sSL https://raw.githubusercontent.com/open-horizon/devops/master/mgmt-hub/deploy-mgmt-hub.sh | bash